 In many areas, residents and business owners are required to provide defensible space around a business, structure, or home.
 For example, in California, 100 feet of defensible space is required.
 This distance may increase if the area is prone to certain types of fuel sources (e.g. vegetation) or far from fire service assistance.
 Each area requires its own plan and each structure requires its own attention to detail.

 2. What is the Wildland Urban Interface (WUI)?

 The Wildland Urban Interface (WUI) contains areas predisposed to wildland fires, where structures and infrastructure exist.
 Additionally, if a community falls within 0.5 miles of a WUI zone, it is included as part of the WUI.

 Many times, as you can imagine, these areas are more mature and well-developed, with high-value properties.
-Although, to actually be a part of the WUI, the area must also contain wildland fuel— vegetative material that can allow wildland fires to easily spread.
-Wildland fuel mixed with the right fuel type or environment create a recipe for destruction.
+Although to actually be a part of the WUI, the area must also contain wildland fuel—vegetative material that can allow wildland fires to easily spread.
+Wildland fuel mixed with the right fuel type or environment creates a recipe for destruction.

 The Federal Register splits the WUI into two categories, of which they define as:

 - Intermix WUI.
 Lands that contain at least one housing unit per 40 acres (16 ha), in which vegetation occupies more than 50% of terrestrial area; a heavily vegetated intermix WUI is an area in which vegetation occupies over 75% of terrestrial area (at least 5 km2).